Tactile paving: Corduroy hazard warning tactile

 The purpose of the corduroy surface is to warn vision-impaired people of the presence of specific hazards: steps, level crossings, or the approach to an on-street light rapid transit (LRT) platform.
 It is also used where a footway joins a shared route.
 It conveys the message "hazard, proceed with caution".

-The profile of the corduroy tactile surface comprises rounded bars running transversely across the direction of pedestrian travel.
+UK standards specify that the profile of the corduroy tactile surface comprises rounded bars running transversely across the direction of pedestrian travel.
 The bars are 6±0.5 mm high, 20 mm wide, and spaced 50 mm from the centre of one bar to the centre of the next.
 The tactile paving units can be manufactured in any suitable paving material.
 The surface is usually buff coloured, but can be any colour, other than red, that provides a good contrast with the surrounding area to assist partially sighted people.

 The corduroy tactile can be used for any situation (other than pedestrian crossings) where vision-impaired individuals need to be warned of a hazard, such as: